trys/this-is-optimism/src/index.md

 layout: home
 ---

-# A tiny, one-day conference in the Sussex countryside for 100 people who believe we have the power to invent better futures.
+# A tiny, one-day conference in the Sussex countryside for 100 people who want to invent better futures.

 This year we’re exploring [Kevin Kelly’s belief](https://x.com/kevin2kelly/status/459723553642778624?lang=en-GB) that 'over the long term, the future is decided by optimists'.